blinks/napoleonics/README.md

 ### Morale Tests
 Roll a d10 and add your army size.
 If the result is less than the number of cards in your morale stack, you take losses.
 If you roll a zero, you _always_ take a single loss.

-Losses (on a roll greater than zero) are based on the difference between your result and your cards.
-(Somehow.)
+Losses (on a roll greater than zero) are half your roll, rounded up.